 Forcing OS updates on your fully managed Android devices in a defined window of time.

 The aim is to establish an homogenous OS version landscape, and to support users who may not always think about installing OS updates themselves.
-Since version 10.4 of Cortado MDM, we have added Force automatic OS Update, a new Android device policy which gives you control over coordinated roll outs of available OS updates and so allows you to keep your Android device fleet always up to date.
+With an appropriate policy, you can roll out available OS updates in a coordinated manner, keeping your fleet of Android devices up to date.

-Under Control Panel→ Devices→ Details you will see a reminder whenever an update is available for a device (example for Cortado MDM):
+Under Administration→ Devices→ Details you will see a reminder whenever an update is available for a device (example for Cortado MDM):

-Under Control Panel→ Policies you can now force the available update to be installed onto the users’ devices.
+Under Administration→ Policies you can now force the available update to be installed onto the users’ devices.

 - Click on the plus icon to add a new policy.

-- Then select Android Enterprise Policies→ Fully Managed Device.
+- Then select Android and select the Fully Managed Device enrollment method.

-- Delay the installation by: Here you can enter a value for the number of days (0-30) you would like to delay the forcing of updates.
-Enter the number 7, for example, and the installation of a new update will be forced 7 days after the update becomes available (lower arrow in illus.).
+- Delay the installation by (30 days maximum): Here you can enter a value for the number of days (0-30) you would like to delay the forcing of updates.
+Enter the number 10, for example, and the installation of a new update will be forced 10 days after the update becomes available (lower arrow in illus.).

 Note!
 Force automatic OS Updates forces an update when one is available for the corresponding device class.
 A confirmation from the end user is not requested.
 The update is downloaded and then installed.